tagion/tagion/docs/gov/intro/index.md

 :::tip[The _Tagion Governance Manifesto_]

-Our **Manifesto** is the first approved and foundational element of the Tagion governance - download it as a PDF, or read it online [here](./manifesto).
+Our **Manifesto** is the first approved and foundational element of the Tagion governance - download it as a [PD]F(https://www.tagion.org/resources/tagion-manifesto.pdf), or read it online [here](./manifesto).
 Going forward, you will be able to easily identify all approved elements through the menu.
 Everything else on these pages is considered a proposal only - and open for discussion.

 :::